Welcome to Teaching!

 Qualifications - general

 - You need absolute clarity about your qualifications.
 What are you qualified to teach?
-Are you recognised by the Teaching Council, your employer and/or the Department of Education and Science as a fully qualified teacher who is eligible for appointment to a permanent wholetime teaching position in your subject/specialism?
+Are you recognised by the Teaching Council, your employer and/or the Department of Education and Skills as a fully qualified teacher who is eligible for appointment to a permanent wholetime teaching position in your subject/specialism?
 You must be registered with the Teaching Council and you must renew this registration annually.
 Please note that from September 2011 nobody can be paid as a teacher without being registered with the Council.

 - To be qualified as a second level teacher in the vocational sector you must hold a recognised degree (or equivalent) in at least one of the subjects on the Leaving Certificate programme.
 Memo V7 details the specific requirements.